spc16670/estore/README.md

 estore
 ====

-Estore provides an abstraction layer over different storage backends.
+estore provides an abstraction layer over different storage backends.
 The first stable version aims to support at least PostgreSQL and Mnesia.